 (a) Brought pursuant to title 5 of NRS or chapter 31A, 123, 125, 125A, 125B, 125C, 126, 127, 128, 129, 130, 159A, 425 or 432B of NRS, except to the extent that a specific statute authorizes the use of any other judicial or administrative procedure to facilitate the collection of an obligation for support.

 N.R.S.
-432B.410(1) further provides that: “Except if the child involved is subject to the jurisdiction of an Indian tribe pursuant to the Indian Child Welfare Act, the court has exclusive original jurisdiction in proceedings concerning any child , living or found within the county who is a child in need of protection or may be a child in need of protection.”
+432B.410(1) further provides that: “Except if the child involved is subject to the jurisdiction of an Indian tribe pursuant to the Indian Child Welfare Act, the court has exclusive original jurisdiction in proceedings concerning any child domiciled, living or found within the county who is a child in need of protection or may be a child in need of protection.”
 Having taken the minors into protective custody pursuant to a Petition – Abuse/Neglect filed by the Clark County Department of Family Services under N.R.S.
 432B.470, this Court acquired subject matter jurisdiction over this case and personal jurisdiction over CLIENT 1, CLIENT 2, CLIENT 3, CLIENT 4 and CLIENT 5.

 The Nevada Legislature intended to create a “presumption” rather than a mere preference, and therefore the siblings must be placed together unless that presumption has been rebutted.